From the Movement, for the Movement

 Groundswell models a remarkable kind of philanthropy – proving that building solidarity and beloved community across lines of race, class, and gender is possible.

 Five hundred individual donors of all races and genders and 40 private foundations give into Groundswell.
-Women of color and Transgender people of color who come out of grassroots organizing decide where those resources go.
-Over 150 intersectional organizing efforts, mostly led by women of color and Transgender people of color receive the funds.
+Women of color and transgender people of color who come out of grassroots organizing decide where those resources go.
+Over 200 intersectional organizing efforts, mostly led by women of color and transgender and gender-nonconforming people of color receive the funds.

 We support movements for reproductive and social justice in three ways: